cognisant/Docs.DevelopmentProcess/README.md

 ### Estimating Effort

+After a story has been specified, the team estimates how much effort they believe it will take to develop a solution that meets the acceptance criteria, and make the story meet the [definition of done](docs/definition-of-done.md).

 The team uses numeric ‘effort’ points to represent the magnitude/difficulty of stories.

-These points do not equate to a duration of time it would take the team to complete the story.
-They are more abstract.

-After a story has been specified, the team estimates how much effort they believe it will take to develop a solution that meets the acceptance criteria, and make the story meet the [definition of done](docs/definition-of-done.md).
-Each member of the team has a deck of [planning poker cards](#planning-poker-cards) which are made up of the Fibonacci numbers from 1–21.
+These points are abstract and intended to allow relative comparisons of effort.
+For example, a story assigned 2 points represents twice as much effort as a story which is assigned a 1.
+To help define the scale, a [trello board](docs/trello.md#Estimate-Example-Board) is available containing sample historical stories for each point estimate.

 The process for estimating a story is as follows.